magarSushant/MotoGP-Stewards-Decision-Analysis/README.md

 # _**How to Use This Repository**_

-**Download the Python Scripts**: Follow the steps to replicate the sentiment analysis and data processing.
+- **Download the Python Scripts**: Follow the steps to replicate the sentiment analysis and data processing.

-**Consult the Report**: Access the PDF report for a comprehensive breakdown of the analysis and recommendations.
+- **Consult the Report**: Access the PDF report for a comprehensive breakdown of the analysis and recommendations.

-**Examine the Datasets**: Ensure the duplicate relevant datasets are properly placed in relevant folders before running the scripts.
+- **Examine the Datasets**: Ensure the duplicate relevant datasets are properly placed in relevant folders before running the scripts.

 # _**Disclaimer**_
 This project was created for academic purposes.
-All datasets, including Instagram comments, were collected from publicly available sources.
+All datasets, including Instagram comments, were collected from publicly available sources.The [Final Report (PDF)](https://github.com/magarSushant/MotoGP-Stewards-Decision-Analysis/blob/main/MotoGP%20Consultancy%20Report.pdf) has been modified to remove confidential and sensitive information.
+The data used in the analysis is not publicly available due to privacy concerns, and all personal or client-specific information has been redacted for confidentiality.